weijiang34/VirIAP/README.md

 ```
 python path/to/viriap/src/main.py -p ./ classify --merge_lineage
 ```
+optional parameter:
+*--include ; used together with --merge_lineage, select one or more from [CAT, VCT, GNM], split with ','.
+If not specified, will use: ```--include CAT,VCT,GNM``` by default.*
+The order of tool names determines priority, the former the higher, meaning it will consider the first tools annotation as a base reference and expand lineages as detailed (to a lower rank) as possible according to the following tools classification.
+If you only wish to use one of the tools classification lineage (e.g. VCT), please specify as this: ```--include VCT```

 This will output a summary, with lineages, of the OVUs, named *"OVU_info.csv"* under folder *"OVU/"*.

 <!-- ## Modules